vimond/replay/plans.md

 ## Styles/skinning

 Decide early on plain-old CSS, SASS, or CSS in JS.

+Reason for using CSS in JS is simple embedding of default player.

 Separating skin from basics and placement (not layout) is still essential.